 Here’s a short video on Type I PFDs How to Inspect/Don a Type I PFD

 There should be lifesaving equipment on board to help in the case of an emergency.
-Everyone should be instructed on the location the equipment.
-The location is usually detailed in a Station Bill or
+Everyone should be instructed on the location of the equipment.
+The location is usually detailed in a Station Bill or safety equipment drawing.

 To use this equipment:

 - Keep life floats in a ready condition at all times except when maintenance is being performed.

 - Life floats installed on platforms are of the throw-over or quick-release type.
 These are considered escape equipment and should only be used as a last resort.

 - Ring buoys, located on the handrails as shown on the Station Bill or safety equipment drawing, are available to be thrown to a person in distress.